 - 3.6 The Cabinet is responsible for agreeing procedures for virements (the transfer of resources) between department, earmarked reserves and service budget headings.
-The framework that exists ensures that_virements which are associated with a significant change in the level of service from that set out in the service plan must be approved by the Member with Portfolio in consultation with the relevant Authorised Senior Officer. - 3.7 The Director of Finance may approve an increase in an approved Department budget by a transfer from another approved Department budget under the control of another Authorised Senior Officer-where: - - (i) both budget heads are cash limited; and - (ii) the variation does not exceed £25,000. - 3.8 Heads of Service, in consultation with the relevant Authorised Senior Officer, are authorised to transfer resources within a service budget subject only to the maximum amount of virement on any one activity not exceeding 5% or £50,000, whichever is the smaller.
-Where the aggregate of such virements exceeds £50,000 in a financial year, and if in the opinion of the Director of Finance it is appropriate to do so, the Director of Finance and the appropriate Senior Authorised Officer will jointly report to the relevant Member with Portfolio and the Cabinet Member with responsibility for Ffinance. - 3.9 Authorised Senior Officers may approve a virement in an approved budget head by a transfer from another approved budget head where: - - (i) both budget heads are cash limited; and - (ii) the virement does not exceed £100,000.
+The framework that exists ensures that virements which are associated with a significant change in the level of service from that set out in the service plan must be approved by the Member with Portfolio in consultation with the relevant Authorised Senior Officer.
+However, the Director of Finance may approve virements to address identified budgetary challenges having regard to the financial position of services and the Council has a whole. - 3.7 The Director of Finance may approve an increase in an approved Department budget by a transfer from another approved Department budget under the control of another Authorised Senior Officer where: - - (i) both budget heads are cash limited; and - (ii) the variation does not exceed £250,000. - 3.8 Heads of Service in consultation with the relevant Authorised Senior Officers, are authorised to transfer resources within a service budget subject only to the maximum amount of virement on any one activity not exceeding 5% or

+£50,000, whichever is the smaller.
+Where the aggregate of such virements exceeds £250,000 in a financial year, and if in the opinion of the Director of Finance it is appropriate to do so, the Director of Finance and the appropriate Senior-Authorised Senior Officer will jointly report to the relevant Member with Portfolio and the Cabinet Member with responsibility for Finance.

+- 3.9 Authorised Senior Officers may approve a virement into an approved budget head under their management control by a transfer from another approved budget head where: - - (i) both budget heads are cash limited; and - (ii) the virement does not exceed £100,000.